microwavin-manoa/microwavin-manoa.github.io/index.md

 ![landing](/images/landing.png)

 ### Sign In and Sign Up page
-If you were previously registeres, you are able to "Login" by clicking the button on the upper right button on the navbar.
+If you were previously registered, you are able to "Login" by clicking the button on the upper right button on the navbar.
 If not, you are able to make an account by clicking "Sign up".

 ![singin](/images/signIn.png)